bdb112/pyfusion/pyfusion/documentation/install/anaconda_canopy.rst

 Required
 --------
- * base installation, using bash in your home directory
+ * perform base installation, using bash in your home directory
  * conda install scikit-learn

 Recommended
 -----------
- * git  (e.g sudo aptitude install git-core) allows accessing other versions of pyfusion, and is recommended to use for firther development.
+ * git (e.g sudo aptitude install git-core) allows accessing other versions of pyfusion, and is recommended to use for further development.
- * tig or alternative to browse the repository
+ * tig or alternative to browse the git repository
  * f77 for access to Heliotron-J data
  * MDSplus for access to H-1 data (beyond the small extract in the download package)